gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 ## Common pitfalls

 - **Expecting regulation outside `with scenario:`**.
-Outside the block, blanket primitives run unregulated: they behave like the real `threading` primitive, slower because of the wrapper, so don't expect scheduler control there.
+Outside the block, blanket primitives run unregulated: they behave like the real `threading` primitive, slower because of the wrapper, so do not expect scheduler control there.
 Entering the scenario sets the bit that auto-parks transactions in `BLOCKED`; exiting unsets it and unparks every in-flight transaction parked at a blanket-controlled state.
 - **Skipping `scenario.api(primitive)`**.
 The high-level helpers (`relay`, `cycle`, `allocate`) live on the API object,